thedataquarry/zola-blog/content/posts/embedded-db-1/index.md

 ### KùzuDB

-KùzuDB is still in its early days, but is the furthest ahead among graph DB vendors the quest to provide a scalable and easy-to-use embedded graph DB.
+KùzuDB appears to be the furthest ahead among graph DB vendors in the quest to provide a scalable and easy-to-use embeddable graph DBMS.

 * [Kùzu](https://kuzudb.com/) is a powerful, open-source, ACID-compliant graph database **ready for production**, with great support for the openCypher query language
-  * My ongoing experiments show it to be blazing fast 🔥, and it's able to handle large-scale graph queries with ease: a separate blog to come on this soon!
+  * My [experiments](../embedded-db-2) with it show it to be blazing fast in comparison to existing solutions, and it's able to handle large-scale graph queries using a familiar query language.
 * As they mention in their blog[^7], Kùzu is aiming to emulate in the graph database world what DuckDB has done in the SQL world, and gain widespread adoption through a sound core that's open-source and scalable
 * As the use cases for graph data structures & algorithms proliferate into ML/AI and LLM applications, my take is that an as-yet unannounced commercial offering from KùzuDB could be hugely valuable in building analytics tools powered by graphs